 This was a retrospective multi centre analysis which involved review of case records, imaging reports, multidisciplinary team meeting records and other electronic patient records.
 Cases were taken from oncology departments across Kent, England, UK which included (1) Maidstone Hospital, (2) Medway Maritime Hospital, (4) Darent Valley Hospital and (4) East Kent Hospitals (Queen Elizabeth the Queen Mother Hospital, Canterbury Hospital and William Harvey Hospital).
 The specific data collected included patient demographics, clinicopathological and radiological features at diagnosis.
 Other clinical data included surveillance imaging and outcome data to evaluate treatment outcomes in these treatment groups.

-We retrospectively evaluated the records of radically resected rectal cancer patients who had chemoradiotherapy (CRT), were downstaged and then offered either surveillance (S) or adjuvant chemotherapy (AC) based on clinician’s judgement.
+We retrospectively evaluated the records of patients with radically resected rectal cancer who had chemoradiotherapy (CRT), were downstaged, and then offered either surveillance (S) or adjuvant chemotherapy (AC) based on clinician’s judgement.

-Once the data was gathered and divided broadly into those who were on surveillance post treatment and those who went on to receive adjuvant treatment.
-The data analysed included cancer grade (1-3), stage (stage 2-3), whether there was extramural vascular invasion (EMVI) and whether the CRM was negative, threatened or involved.
-The distance from the anal verge (< or >5cm ) was reviewed and the post radiotherapy and post operative staging was also compared between the surveillance and adjuvant treatment groups.
-The resection margin was also reviewed (R0,1 or 2) as well as the time between surgery and adjuvant radiotherapy and finally the PFS (time to until local recurrence or distant metastasis) and overall survival (OS) at year 1 and 2 post treatment was also compared between the 2 groups.
+The data analysed included: cancer grade (1-3); stage (stage 2-3); presence of extramural vascular invasion (EMVI); whether the CRM was negative, threatened or involved; distance from the anal verge (< or >5cm ); post-radiotherapy and post-operative staging; resection margin status (R0,1 or 2); time between surgery and adjuvant radiotherapy; and the PFS (time to until local recurrence or distant metastasis) and overall survival (OS) at year 1 and 2 post treatment.

-To determine normality Kolmogorov Smirnov test was used.
-To compare the differences between the three groups ANOVA was used in the analysis and subsequently Kaplan-Meier analyses was used to assess survival between the patient populations.
+Normality was determined with the Kolmogorov Smirnov test.
+ANOVA was used to compare the differences between the three groups and Kaplan-Meier analyses to assess survival differences.
 Cox proportional hazard regression model was used to assess the impact of independent variables on survival outcomes.
 Mann Whitney, Chi Squared test, T test and Fishers exact test were also used where appropriate dependent upon data type.
-A p value of <0.05 was regarded as statistically significant.
+A p-value of <0.05 was regarded as statistically significant.

 Results